Murder of Nitish Katara: Hostile witnesses

 He also denied having stated that Bharti and Nitish were lovers.

 Another constable, Inderjeet, who had initially testified to seeing Vikas, Vishal, and Sukhdev Pehalwan with Nitish in the Tata Safari on the night of 16 February, now denied this in language remarkably similar to other retractions:

 "it was wrong to suggest that he had seen the three accused with the victim in a Tata Safari".

-Ajay Kumar
+Ajay Katara

 In a decision refusing bail to Sukhdev Pehalwan in April 2007, Justice B.D.
 Ahmed pointed to the relevance of the testimony of passerby Ajay Kumar, who had seen them on the fateful night: